Health Savings Account: Potential HSA Advantages and Disadvantages

 - There are people who find it difficult to set aside money for contributing to their HSAs.
 Older individuals and the ones with health problems may not be able to save as much as younger, healthier people.

-- You may choose to avoid medical care when you need it, in order to save money in your HSA.
+- You may choose to avoid medical care when you need it, to save money in your HSA.

 - Taxes are paid on the amount withdrawn from the HSA for non-medical expenses.